sakshamsharma/HTTP-Over-Protocol/README.md

 **HOP** simply wraps all the data in HTTP packets, and buffers them accordingly.

+Another even more complicated scenario would be if you have an external utility server, and need to access another server's resources from behind a proxy.
+In this case, *hop* will still run on your external server, but instead of using `localhost` in the second command (Usage section), use the hostname of the target machine which has the host.

 # Usage
 On the client machine:
 ```